Skip to main content

 3. Site Security (HTTPS)

 This is no longer a "nice to have."
 It is mandatory.
-If your site is not encrypted via HTTPS, modern browsers flag it as "Not Secure," and Google will actively suppress your rankings.
+If your site is not encrypted via HTTPS, modern browsers like Chrome flag it as "Not Secure," and Google will actively suppress your rankings.
 It is the digital equivalent of leaving your storefront door unlocked.
+Note: this isn't technically true always.
+But Google will stop people accessing it with a big warning pages saying this site is not secure.

 Your sitemap is not enough.
 You need strategic internal links (contextual links within your content) to pass "link equity" around your site.
 This helps Google understand your site architecture and tells the algorithm which pages you consider most important.
 A strong internal linking strategy can boost rankings almost as much as external backlinks.

-SEO in 2026 is a holistic discipline.
+SEO in Manchester, UK and globally in 2026 is a holistic discipline.
 You cannot outsmart the algorithm with tricks anymore.
 The 23% weight on "Satisfying Content" tells you everything you need to know: Make the user happy, and Google will make you happy.

-Focus on E-E-A-T, keep your technical house clean, build a web of topical authority, and always, always prioritize the searcher’s intent over your sales pitch.
+Focus on E-E-A-T, keep your technical house clean, build a web of topical authority, and always prioritise the searcher’s intent over your sales pitch.
 That is the formula for 2026.
+Fill in the form below if you want an expert to quote for your business to rank higher ion Google.

 Comments